veronica-hing/Portfolio/README.md

 # Portfolio
-Veronica Hing portfolio website
-About section followed by portfolio projects
-See page at: https://veronica-hing.github.io/Portfolio/
+Veronica Hing portfolio website, made with JavaScript, Html, CSS, and bootstrap See page at: https://veronica-hing.github.io/Portfolio/